bleemeo/squirreldb/tests/README.md

 ```

 Note: the replication factor is only used at initial creation.
 To change its value, you need
-to destroy (docker-compose down -v) and re-create the Cassandra cluster.
+to destroy (docker compose down -v) and re-create the Cassandra cluster.